-We want your child to have the most inspiring time and give them some fantastic experiences during their time with us.
-The early years is a time where we see rapid change, growth and development.
+When your child joins our Nursery they will have the most inspiring time.
+We provide them with fantastic experiences during their time with us.
+The Early Years is a time where we see rapid change, growth and development.
 We have a very committed and experienced Early Years team who encompass our Early Years aims throughout.

 Our Early Years Aims

 Provide a stimulating environment, by planning high quality; purposeful play opportunities, which are based on children’s interests making learning fun and meaningful.

 Allow children to explore, experiment and consolidate their learning through hands on opportunities in a safe environment where they are able to achieve and reach their potential.

 Enable children to become independent learners and develop the skills to co-operate, share, negotiate and work as a team.

 Develop close partnerships where parents and practitioners work together and learn from each other in order to share information and celebrate children’s achievement.

 Provide a nurturing, caring environment where children feel safe, happy and valued as individuals.

 We wish to welcome you and your child to our nursery and hope that the following information will be useful.